talfstad/jackson-lambda/README.md

 ## Jackson
 ### RS-Glue

-Find more information on Jackson Core here: https://github.com/Buildcave/jackson-rs-glue
+Find more information on Jackson RS-Glue here: https://github.com/Buildcave/jackson-rs-glue

 Find more information on the parent Jackson project here: